top of page

 METHOD

-Serve into bowls you can add pesto or grated Parmesan and a touch of oil.
+• Serve in bowls you can add pesto or grated Parmesan and a touch of oil.

 Recent Posts